blaynem/rumble-raffle-DAO/README.md

 - General:
   - Users can switch between metamask accounts, so we should constantly check for those changes
     - ex: `web3.eth.accounts[0];`
+  - User could overwrite cookies and still make calls, so we need to be more vigilant there somehow.
   - Set up different staging (test / production)
   - Determine hosting
 - Players: